Photo: Tony Harrington

 What are Japanese users doing?

-Speaking of overseas ski trips, Fellow Travel is a well-known company specializing in overseas ski tours, escorting Japanese skiers to snow resorts around the world since 1977.
-New Zealand is popular among Japanese skiers, as it allows skiing even in midsummer.
-With the COVID-19 pandemic under control, sales of New Zealand ski trips are also in full swing this summer.
+When it comes to overseas ski trips, Fellow Travel is famous as a company specializing in overseas ski tours since 1977, escorting Japanese users to snow resorts all over the world.
+New Zealand is very popular with Japanese people because you can ski there in the middle of summer.
+With the COVID-19 pandemic subsiding, sales of New Zealand ski trips are picking up in earnest this summer.

-Judging by the price, it appears to be a rather luxurious overseas ski trip, and for Southern Hemisphere skiers who have been waiting anxiously for a trip during the COVID-19 pandemic, it's sure to be a much-anticipated experience.
+Judging from the price, it is a very luxurious overseas ski trip, but for Southern Hemisphere fans who have been eagerly awaiting this trip during the pandemic, it is sure to be an exciting one.

 Now that the COVID-19 pandemic has calmed down and we're able to travel abroad again, I'm sure there are many people who want to go skiing in the Southern Hemisphere this summer!
 This summer, La Niña is over and El Niño is returning, predicting scorching heat.
 Everyone wants to escape Japan and go powder riding on the other side of the world